Office of the Coordinator-General

-Mr James Hallion, Chief Executive, Department of the Premier and Cabinet has now been appointed as the State Coordinator-General (CoG).
-This role has taken on a new private sector development coordination role to assists projects with an investment construction value of $3 million or greater.
+The Government has expanded the role of the Coordinator-General to help stimulate the South Australian economy.
+The Coordinator-General–Mr James Hallion, Chief Executive, Department of the Premier and Cabinet–has taken on a new private sector development coordination role to assist proposals with an investment value of over $3 million of economic significance.

-- The project exceeds $3 million in value; and
+- The proposal exceeds $3 million in value; and

 - The State Coordinator-General determines that the development is of economic significance to the state, or would be best assessed under a scheme established by the Department of Planning, Transport and Infrastructure (Department).

-The Regulation requires the Coordinator-General by notice in writing served personally, or by post on the proponent, and sent to the relevant council or regional development assessment panel.
-Should a project be called in under section 20 of Schedule 10, the relevant council will be provided six weeks to formally comment on the proposal.
+The Regulation requires the Coordinator-General to advise, in writing, the proponent and relevant council or regional development assessment panel of any determination to call in a proposal.
+Should a proposal be called in under section 20 of Schedule 10, the relevant council will be provided an opportunity to formally comment.

 DPTI Case Management Team